 Areas of counselling I deal with

 My practice has moved online in response to the current pandemic.
-In the future I will return to face to face however for now I am offering phone, video call or zoom sessions.
+In the future I hope to return to face to face however for now I am offering phone, video call or zoom sessions.
 I currently have daytime availability so please do get in touch to discuss appointment times.

 Fees can be paid via BACS or bank transfer within the 24 hours before the appointment.

 Please contact me if you have other needs or questions which you feel are not explained here.